ibexa/documentation-user/docs/site_organization/site_factory.md

+---
+description: Use Site Factory to easily create multiple sites, with different designs and subsets of content, based on common skeletons.
+---

 # Site Factory [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 The Site Factory enables you to easily create and manage multiple sites in different languages from one place.